 If the Camper is not picked up within 10 minutes of the designated pickup time, the director will notify everyone on the emergency contact list.
 If the director has not received a call back within 30 minutes an additional call to will be made to all emergency contacts to pick up the child.
 If a child has not been picked up after 1 hour of the designated pickup time, the director will contact Superior Police department.
 This will be reported to the Social worker on duty to file an abandoned child report.

-Camp fees will not be prorated for children missing camp due to vacations, illness or any other reason.
+Camp fees will not be prorated or refunded for children missing camp due to vacations, illness or any other reason.

 REGISTRATION, FEES AND CANCELLATIONS

-Registrations can be done in person at Impact Sports or online at www.myimpactsports.com.
-Fees will depend on how many weeks/days/months children are registered for.
+Registration can be done online at www.myimpactsports.com.
+Fees will depend on how many days/weeks/months children are registered for.
 All fees may be found online.